amanchoudhri/.dotfiles/resources.md

 Resources that I've found helpful when configuring tmux/nvim etc on new servers.

+## If the `glibc` version is not found or too old

+Try an "unsuppoorted" neovim release version from https://github.com/neovim/neovim-releases.

 ## If `nvim` colors aren't displaying correctly in `tmux` through `ssh`

 Configuration to add to `.tmux.conf`